willemlarsen/mobprogrammingrpg/rpg_roles_plain_text.md

 - Celebrate moments of excellence

 ## Rear Admiral
-- .Quietly speak into the navigators ear
+- Quietly speak into the navigators ear
 - Give the smallest cue necessary to move the Navigator forward through the problem
 - Navigate the navigator at the highest level of abstraction they can successfully implement